zhaomengqi/Midterm_project/README.md

 • Which model works best?
 Write a report discussing the different models you considered and which one works best.
 You should consider interpretability, computational overhead, accuracy measures, etc. in your discussion.

-###  Model deployment: choose an enterprise platform to deploy your model.
+###  3.Model deployment: choose an enterprise platform to deploy your model.
 https://docs.google.com/spreadsheets/d/17NqDJHdJtqfvgVHAl2_YplG9O8t3PvWB233YaByI2w8/edit?ts =59c65fd3#gid=558508381

 • Trained model from step 2 or redo the “best” model in the assigned platform.